roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 ## Relay Control - Heating

 Heating relay control is slightly different to the simple on/off Hot Water relay control.
 As well as publishing 3 MQTT messages for each CH relay state (Off/On).
 (The 'get' message is once again required).
 Relay control is also affected by **occupied_heating_setpoint** (CH Thermostat SP). ie Setting this to a low value (less than thermostat temperature, will set the CH relay to 'off' OR setting this to a high value (greater than thermostat temperature, will set the CH relay to 'on'.

 The message sequence to set up CH on/off mode is:-

-#### Switch off CH Relay MQTT message sequence (SLT2 displays 'Off' and thermostat setting changes to 1deg C):-
+#### Switch off CH Relay MQTT message sequence (SLT2 displays 'Off' and thermostat setting changes to 1deg C).
+Publish:-

 1. Topic `zigbee2mqtt/FRIENDLY_NAME/heat/set` Message `{"system_mode_water": "off"}`